shammmyyy/Module3/README.md

 # MODULE THREE

-This "module 3" shows the fundamental syntax and operation of how to mint an NFT, to deployed Contracts.
+This "module 3" shows the fundamental syntax and operation of how to deployed Smart Contracts.

 ## Description

-This software demonstrates basic minting, mint transactions, burn transactions, and balance transactions.
+With the help of this software, users can deploy contracts, determine their value, and perform mint, burn, and balance transactions.

 ## Getting Started

 ### Executing program

-* We may execute this Solidity program using Remix IDE.
+* We could use an solidity compiler IDE, but we execute this project solidity program using Remix IDE.
 * Make a new file in the Remix ethereum IDE (https://remix.ethereum.org) and save it as a .sol file.
 ```
 //SPDX-License-Identifier: MIT